-Shawn Mendes Said The Rumors Surrounding His Sexuality Took A Toll
+Shawn Opened Up About The "Frustrating" Rumors Surrounding His Sexuality

 During an appearance on the Dec.
 14 episode of Dax Shepard's Armchair Expert podcast, Shawn Mendes said the rumors surrounding his sexuality over the years took a toll on him.
 The "Wonder" singer is straight, but some people speculated otherwise, and the spotlight only intensified the pressure on Mendes.
 "It was so, so frustrating for me because there were some people in my life that I was very very close to, who were gay and in the closet," he shared.
 "And I felt like this real anger for those people.
 It's such a tricky thing.
 You want to say, 'I'm not gay but it'd be fine if I was gay — but also there's nothing wrong with being gay but I'm not.'
 You don't really know how to respond to the situation."